bytebase/bytebase/docs/design/pitr-mysql.md

 If we start to dump a logical backup called bk at time t, and the backup SQL runs for 10s and finishes at t+10.
 Then we get the binlog coordinates at t+10 and save it together with the backup metadata.
 When we want to do a PITR to the database state at t+20, we would restore the logical backup bk and replay the binlog from t+10 to t+20.

-Here is the problem: the logical backup is a [consistent read](https://dev.mysql.com/doc/refman/8.0/en/innodb-consistent-read.html) of the database, which means that no matter how long it takes to run the SQL, **the backup content is just like reading a snapshot of the database at time t**.
+Here is the problem: the logical backup is a [consistent read](https://dev.mysql.com/doc/refman/8.0/en/innodb-consistent-read.html) of the database, which means that no matter how long it takes to run the SQL, **the backup content is similar to a snapshot of the database at time t**.

 Now let's reconsider the binlog replay.
 After the logical backup bk is restored, the database is at the state of t.
 If we want to incrementally restore to t+20, we should replay the binlog from **t to t+20** instead of t+10 to t+20 as is described above.
 In short, this "simpler implementation" is actually buggy.